 Car accidents can be difficult situations to navigate.
 You will need to determine insurance information, liability, and potential legal action to recover compensatory damages.
-If you suffer from severe injuries or significant property damage, you may consider filing a personal injury lawsuit or contacting a Dallas accident attorney.
+If you suffer from severe injuries or significant property damage, you may consider filing a personal injury lawsuit or contacting a Mesquite accident attorney.

 Your ability to receive damages depends on the insurance of the at-fault driver, because Texas is a “fault” car accident state – but what happens if the other driver does not have insurance?
 Although this situation may seem complicated, there are still paths you can take to receive the funds you need to recover from the accident.

 Texas is an at-fault state, meaning that the insurance company of the at-fault driver must pay for your damages.
 However, if the driver is uninsured, they will likely not have assets to pay you directly.
 Even if you file a lawsuit, the chances that you will receive a settlement depend on the financial situation of the at-fault driver.
 If the driver does not have insurance, chances are that he or she will not be able to pay a settlement.